Travelling opens one's eyes

 It’s taken years of dedication towards the realisation of this project.
 A development like this is dependent on establishing a harmonious relationship between tourism, environment and community.
 Mdluli Safari Lodge is a blueprint for best practice community development projects in South Africa.

-The lodge is a partnership between the Mdluli Royal Family and Community and Grovest Venture Capital.
-The project is committed to generating direct financial benefits and significant socio-economic impact for the Mdluli Community.
-The project is anchored in the belief that we have a responsibility to uplift and upskill the members of the community, as well as the upgrade basic infrastructure, sanitation and schools.
+The lodge’s development is anchored in the belief that we have a responsibility to uplift and up-skill the members of the community, as well as to upgrade basic infrastructure, sanitation and schools.

 “I am really excited about this project which was started 20 years ago by our late father, Inkhosi MZ Mdluli.

 It was his vision to see the Royal Family and the entire Mdluli Community benefiting through education and community development.
 I took over where he left off and I am committed in ensuring that under my leadership and guidance, his vision becomes a reality.

 Through this project, I undertake to bring stability and social cohesion in the Community, and I also remain convinced that the children of the royal family and the Mdluli Community shall go to universities.
 Schools, roads and clinics shall be upgraded, and poverty shall be eradicated through the creation of skills and employment opportunities”.